FBI lovers' latest text messages: Obama 'wants to know everything'

 The message, from Page to Strzok, was among thousands of texts between the lovers reviewed by Fox News.
 The pair both worked at one point for Special Counsel Robert Mueller's probe of alleged collusion between the Trump campaign and Russia.

 Page wrote to Strzok on Sept.
-2, 2016 about prepping Comey because "potus wants to know everything we're doing."
-Senate investigators told Fox News this text raises questions about Obama's personal involvement in the Clinton email investigation.
+2, 2016, about prepping Comey because "potus wants to know everything we're doing."
+According to a newly released Senate report, this text raises questions about Obama's personal involvement in the Clinton email investigation.

 In texts previously revealed, Strzok and Page have shown their disdain for Republicans in general, as well as Trump, calling him a "f---ing idiot," among other insults.